DECAF/redaxo_piwik_tracker/README.md

 ### Widget Configuration

-To configure what statistics are displayed in the REDAXO backend you need to edit the `widgets.ini.php` in the `config/` folder.
-You can show multiple widgets by adding entries to the `widget.ini.php`.
+To configure what statistics are displayed in the REDAXO backend you need to edit the `widgets.ini` in the `config/` folder and reinstall the addon in order to activate the new config.
+You can show multiple widgets by adding entries to the `widget.ini`.

 * `api_period`: The period to display.
 Can be either `day`, `week`, `month` or `year`
 * `api_date`: The date range to fetch.
 Right now only `lastX` is supportet.
 To fetch the last 6 weeks use `api_date= last6` and `api_period = week`.